OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 > [!IMPORTANT]
 > Currently, you can't run Office Scripts from a [shared flow](/power-automate/share-buttons).
 Only the user who created a script can run it, even through Power Automate.

+## Getting started

+To begin combining Power Automate and Office Scripts, follow the tutorial [Start using scripts with Power Automate](../tutorials/excel-power-automate-manual.md).
+This will teach you how to create a flow that calls a simple script.
+After you've completed that tutorial and the [Automatically run scripts with Power Automate](../tutorials/excel-power-automate-trigger.md) tutorial, return here to learn details about the platform integrations.

+## Excel Online (Business) connector

+[Connectors](/connectors/connectors) are the bridges between Power Automate and applications.
+The [Excel Online (Business) connector](/connectors/excelonlinebusiness) gives your flows access to Excel workbooks.
+The "Run script" action lets you call any Office Script accessible through the selected workbook.
+Not only can you run scripts through a flow, you can pass data to and from the workbook with the flow through the scripts.

+> [!IMPORTANT]
+> The "Run script" action gives people who use the Excel connector significant access to your workbook and its data.
+Additionally, there are security risks with scripts that make external API calls, as explained in [External calls from Power Automate](external-calls.md).
+If your admin is concerned with the exposure of highly sensitive data, they can either turn off the Excel Online connector or restrict access to Office Scripts through the [Office Scripts administrator controls](https://support.microsoft.com/office/19d3c51a-6ca2-40ab-978d-60fa49554dcf).

 ## Passing data from Power Automate into a script

 All script input is specified as additional parameters for the `main` function.
 For example, if you wanted a script to accept a `string` that represents a name as input, you would change the `main` signature to `function main(workbook: ExcelScript.Workbook, name: string)`.